 The ongoing conversations that we have with family members during our typical interactions with them are rich opportunities for learning about their child.
 Notes of what the family shares during these conversations should be captured and included as documentation in the child’s portfolio, home visiting notes, or other system of organizing information about the child.
 These kinds of general conversations should occur whenever we have contact with the family.
-Additionally, it may be useful to lead these conversations in a particularly focused manner during the two times a year when the DRDP (2015) is completed.
-Having conversations with families is an important part of completing the DRDP (2015) for all assessors, but it may be particularly important for practitioners such as home visitors who may not have frequent opportunities to observe the child participating in a variety of routines and activities.
-When combined with your observations, the perspectives of families help you gain a more complete picture of a child across settings, activities, and interacting with a variety of people.
-Research findings suggest that parents’ observations are reliable and valid sources of information and should be considered an essential component of a comprehensive assessment process, including completing the DRDP (2015).
+Additionally, it may be useful to lead these conversations in a particularly focused manner during the two times a year when the DRDP is completed.
+When combined with what you know about a child, observations from family members help you gain a more complete picture of a child.
+Research findings suggest that parents’ observations are reliable and valid sources of information and should be considered an essential component of a comprehensive assessment process.

-Be sure that the families that you work with are familiar with the DRDP (2015) right from the start.
-Early in the service delivery relationship, let the families know that you will be completing the DRDP (2015) two times a year and talk with them about how they can participate in the process.
+Be sure that the families you work with are familiar with the DRDP right from the start.
 Here are some points you might share with them early in the service delivery relationship:

-- The DRDP (2015) is based on ongoing observations of a child in typical, everyday routines and activities with familiar people.
+- The DRDP is based on ongoing observations of a child’s skills in typical, everyday routines and activities with familiar people.

-- There are many benefits to the DRDP (2015) – it provides service providers with up-to-date information that helps them plan learning activities and the information helps families know more about their child’s development and ways that they can support their child’s learning.
+- There are many benefits to the DRDP.
+It provides service providers with up-to-date information that helps them plan and carry out learning activities.
+For families, the information helps them know more about their child’s development and ways that they can support their child’s learning.

-Step 1: Take an initial pass at completing the DRDP (2015)
+Step 1: Take an initial pass at completing the Interim DRDP for Special Ed measures

 - Gather together the materials that you will need:

-- The “Worksheet for Leading Focused Conversations with Families to Help Complete the DRDP (2015)”; and
+- The “Worksheet for Leading Focused Conversations with Families to Help Complete the Interim DRDP for Special Ed”; and

 - Your documentation, which might include your observation notes, home visiting notes, portfolios, information gathered from conversations with family members and other providers, observations that you made to inform other authentic assessment tools, etc.

-- Using the assembled materials take an initial pass at completing the DRDP (2015).
-As you do:
+- Using the assembled materials, take an initial pass at completing the Interim DRDP for Special Ed.

-- For the measures that you need additional information/documentation to rate:
+- For measures that you need additional information/documentation to confidently rate:

 - Identify those measures for which you want to make additional observations or have further conversations with the family (or others) to gather more information.

-Step 2: Identify family or routines and activities
+Step 2: Identify classroom or family routines and activities for observation

 Step 3: Lead a focused conversation

-- At the beginning of the conversation, remind the family about the things you’ve previously shared about the DRDP (2015).
-Describe, in family-friendly language, the general domains or measures you want to focus on (avoid merely reading the exact wording of the measures).
-For example, if you want to focus the conversation on measures within the Social and Emotional Development domain, you might say, “Let’s talk about how Max typically interacts with people.”
+- At the beginning of the conversation, remind the family about the things you’ve previously shared about the DRDP.
+Describe, in family-friendly language, the general domains or measures you want to focus on (avoid reading the exact wording of the measures).
+For example, if you want to focus the conversation on measures within the Social and Emotional Development domain, you might say, “Let’s talk about how Max interacts with familiar people.”

-- Ask the family to describe what their child does when involved in one of the family or child’s everyday routines or activities.
-For example, related to the self-feeding measure of the Physical Development and Health domain you might ask “Please tell me what Max does during a mealtime.”
+- Ask the family to describe what their child does when involved in everyday routines or activities.
+For example, related to the feeding measure of the Physical Development and Health domain you might ask “Please tell me what Max does during mealtime.”
 As the family describes what Max does, use follow-up questions as needed to get more specific information.